HurricaneJames/dex/Testing Complex Components in React.js.md

 ============================================
 Welcome back!
 [Last time](https://reactjsnews.com/complex-drag-and-drop-lists-using-react/) we left off with a nice little Container component that allowed dragging and dropping items both internally and between components.
 However, despite having the ability with our [setup](https://reactjsnews.com/setting-up-rails-for-react-and-jest/), we did not write a single test.
 The time has come to fix that shortcoming, with lots and lots of examples.

-*Note: All of the code is avaialble on GitHub in the [Dex v2.0 tag](https://github.com/HurricaneJames/dex/tree/v2.0).*
+*Note: All of the code is available on GitHub in the [Dex v2.0 tag](https://github.com/HurricaneJames/dex/tree/v2.0).*

 General Concepts
 ----------------